 Gena: Wow.
 Way to force impossible choices upon me, Kathy!

-But if you'd allow me to have a bunch of honorary mentions, I'd also want to show some love to Jenny Brown at the Woodstock Farm Animal Sanctuary, to Chloe Jo Berman, to Ginny Messina of the Vegan RD (http://www.theveganrd.com/), who has written some superb explanations of the science of vegan nutrition lately, and to Veg News columnist Laura Beck, for being sassy, smart, outspoken, and a fabulous example of vegan ardor.
+I'd also want to show some love to Jenny Brown at the Woodstock Farm Animal Sanctuary, to Chloe Jo Berman, to Ginny Messina of the Vegan RD (http://www.theveganrd.com/), who has written some superb explanations of the science of vegan nutrition lately, and to Veg News columnist Laura Beck, for being sassy, smart, outspoken, and a fabulous example of vegan ardor.

 Bonus Holiday Question: Veggie Girl Advice! - How do you get through the (not-always-veg-friendly) holiday season smiling and feeling fabulous from the inside-out?